jasny/improved-php-iterable/README.md

 ### reshape

-Reshape each element of an iterator, adding or removing properties or keys.
+Reshape each element of an iterator, renaming or removing properties or keys.

 The method takes an array with the column name as key.
 The value may be a boolean, specifying if th column should remain or be removed.
 Alternatively the column may be a string or int, renaming the column name (key).